jkool702/timep/README.md

 To actually run the code, `timep` gathers all required function definitions and saves them in the tmpdir at `functions.bash`, then generates a `main.bash` script that initializes the requires timep metadata variables, sets the DEBUG / EXIT / RETURN traps, then runs whatever is being profiled.
 When profiling scripts / raw commands - their contents are added here directly.
 When profiling functions - the function to profile is defined and then called.

 After the profiled code has finished running, `timep` goes through the logs and post-processes them.
 It starts at the deepest nested logs and merges them up (using the indicator lines we logged in the parent logs on ever subshell/function init). for each indicator line in the parent logs, the runtime used is the sum of the runtimes in the child log the indicator specifies...it is not computed from the start/end timestamps.
 As it does this merging it generates 2 logs - one with all the commands + full metadata (the "full" logs) and one with commands repeated in loops merged into a single entry with that shows count + totaltime.
 It also generates the "full" call-stack trace for use in timep_flamegraph.pl. finally it moves the top-level merged up logs + flamegraph inputs into the profiles dir, and (if `--flame` was passed) generates the flamegraph .svg files.

+***

+**KNOWN ISSUES**

+Due to some of the quirks related to how bash internally works and limitations regarding when bash fires (or doesnt fire) a DEBUG trap, there are a handful of situations where the profile generated by `timep` is slightly off:
+* incorrectly adds `(&)` to 1 command near a process substitution that contains only a single command without brace groups
+* in some deeply nested subshell + background fork sequences, some commands that should be grouped together are split between multiple groups.
+* incorrect line numbers on functions that immediately spawn a subshell (e.g., `func() ( ... )`)
+* trap and signal handlers record a line in the profile that has the incorrect command shown.
+The command will be a copy of the command immediately above it and the LINENO will (often) be negative.